 Time and temperature conditions for storage of specimens for Chlamydia / Gonorrhoea must be adhered to during transport.

 NB.
-If Urethral / rectal specimens for the detection of Neisseria gonorrhoeae are inoculated directly onto New York City medium, ensure the medium is within the marked expiry date.
+If Urethral / rectal specimens for the detection of Neisseria gonorrhoeae are inoculated directly onto GC agar base medium, ensure the medium is within the marked expiry date.
 The plates should be stored at 4º C and returned to room temperature before inoculating.

 Transport the inoculated plates to the Laboratory as soon as possible.
-Recovery of organisms may be affected by inappropriate storage of New York City medium
+Recovery of organisms may be affected by inappropriate storage of GC agar base medium.

 Note that routine sampling of skin lesions that do not appear clinically infected should generally not be performed.
 If there is a clinically infected lesion, please send a sample of pus in a universal container wherever possible.
 Pus is always preferable to a swab.
 If there is insufficient specimen, then use a ‘Transwab’, sample the infected area and send to the laboratory.

 Please send a sample of pus in a universal container wherever possible.
 Pus is always preferable to a swab.
 If there is insufficient specimen, then use a ‘Transwab’, sample the infected area and send to the laboratory.
 Clean the surface of the wound with sterile saline or water before taking the swab.

 The diagnosis of mycobacterial infection requires special staining and culture techniques.
 In the future, the routine diagnosistic service will be undertaken by the Irish Mycobacterial Reference Laboratory (IMRL), located at St. James’s Hospital.
 Please ensure that you request TB culture on the request form or OCM if the diagnosis is suspected.

 The following is a list of suitable specimens to submit:

 The following is a list of unsuitable specimens that will usually be rejected by the laboratory: